The Power of Brand Statements

 connect with your customers in both functional and emotional levels

 Brand Vision: aspirational goal or ambition

-rand Vision is the future long-term goal that you set for your business.
+Brand Vision is the future long-term goal that you set for your business.
 It is focused on what you want to become in the future and the impact you would like your business to make in the world.
-The most successful brand visions are focused and have a purpose beyond profit that’s motivating to both employees and customers.
+The most successful brand visions are focused and have a purpose beyond profit motivating both employees and customers.

 Below are some examples of great company visions that are both focused and inspiring: